slatedocs/slate/source/includes/_api_endpoint_emails.md

 ### Create a reply to a send email send row

-This enpoint can create a record that a specific email stat row received a reply.
+This endpoint can create a record that a specific email stat row received a reply.
 It will also mark an email send stat as read.

 #### HTTP Request